sematext/docs/docs/logs/logs-usage-screen.md

 Transparency in cost structures is a core value for us, we analyze the average daily log volume shipped to a Logs App over the last 7 days.
 Based on this analysis, we recommend more suitable and cost-effective plans whenever available.

-Once a better plan is detected, it will be visibly suggested in the Usage Screen, App Settings, and Manage Plan sections.
+Once a better plan is detected, '$' will appear in the left menu panel of the Logs App and the plan suggestions will become visible in the Usage Screen, App Settings, and Manage Plan sections.

 ![Logs Usage Plan Recommendations](../images/logs/logs-usage-plan-recommendations.png)